waifod/quant_finance_models/README.md

 ## Components Design

-We need to have a design.
+We need to have a components design.

 - Class `Option`.
 - Derived classes for `CallOption` and `PutOption` inheriting from